huluwulu1115/huluwulu1115.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

 I'm a second-year Robotics M.S.E. student in the [GRASP Lab](https://www.grasp.upenn.edu/) at the University of Pennsylvania, advised by Profs.
 [Antonio Loquercio](https://antonilo.github.io/) and [Dinesh Jayaraman](https://www.seas.upenn.edu/~dineshj/).
 Previously, I received a B.S. in Computer Science, Data Science, and Linguistics from the University of Michigan, where I worked with Prof. [Joyce Chai](https://web.eecs.umich.edu/~chaijy/).

+I enjoy exploring new ideas, and that curiosity shapes my research.
+At the University of Michigan, I explored how semantic knowledge can guide robot planning and policy.
+At Penn, I focus more on **physics-grounded robot learning** for manipulation and humanoid control.

+Outside the lab it’s sim2real for me: ⛰️ trails, 🎾 courts, and 🎞️ 35mm frames.